Benthomb History, Family Crest & Coats of Arms

 The surname Benthomb was first found in Yorkshire, where "there is not much reason to doubt that this name is derived from the parish of Bentham, in the West Riding of Yorkshire. " Bentham was listed in the Domesday Book of 1086 as Benetain.
 Today, Bentham is a civil parish in the Craven district of North Yorkshire and comprises Upper Bentham and Lower Bentham.

-Important Dates for the Benthomb family
+Early History of the Benthomb family

 This web page shows only a small excerpt of our Benthomb research.
 Another 102 words (7 lines of text) covering the years 1379, 1576, 1513, 1578, 1560, 1579, 1594, 1671, 1671, 1593, 1594, 1681, 1733 and 1700 are included under the topic Early Benthomb History in all our PDF Extended History products and printed products wherever possible.